“It seemed the bigger I became, the smaller my world became.”

 My friends were surprised to see me.
 “We thought you were on the ride,” they said.
 They waited for my explanation as to what happened.

 I got very good at downplaying and denial.
-So good in fact that it took another 3 years after this incident before I decided to lose the excess weight for good.
+So good that it took another 3 years after this incident before I decided to lose the excess weight for good.

 The final straw was having a severe chest pain that I thought was going to kill me.
 That hurt so much that I couldn’t deny the reality of my situation anymore.